+The environment $E$ can be defined as:

-Let $E = \{E_{static}, E_{dynamic}\}$ be the environment, where $E_{static}$ represents a set of static objects within the scenario that remains static over time, e.g., trees and traffic signs, and $E_{dynamic}$ denotes dynamic objects in the scenario that may change over time, such as non-player character (NPC) vehicles and pedestrians.
+where $E_{static}$ represents a set of static objects within the scenario that remains static over time, e.g., trees and traffic signs, and $E_{dynamic}$ denotes dynamic objects in the scenario that may change over time, such as non-player character (NPC) vehicles and pedestrians.
 Static objects, defined as $O^{'}$, in $E_{static}$ are the objects that remain unchanged over time.
-Let $N$ be the number of static objects in the environment, where $E_{static}$ can be expressed as $E_{static} = \{O_{1}^{'}, O_{2}^{'}, \dots, O_{N}^{'}\}$.
+Let $N$ be the number of static objects in the environment, where $E_{static}$ can be expressed as:

 Their configurations, denoted as $C^{O^{'}}$, can be represented using their states such as positions and rotations.
 In contrast, dynamic objects, defined as $O$, in $E_{dynamic}$ change over time, so their configurations $C^{O}$ must account for both their states and behaviors over time.
-Let $M$ be the number of dynamic objects in the environment, where $E_{dynamic}$ can be represented as $E_{dynamic} = \{O_{1}, O_{2}, \dots, O_{M}\}$.
+Let $M$ be the number of dynamic objects in the environment, where $E_{dynamic}$ can be represented as: